Isiah Kiner-Falefa Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.70 team ERA ranks 26th across all league pitching staffs.
+- The Mets have a 4.73 team ERA that ranks 26th among all MLB pitching staffs.

-- Mets pitchers combine to allow the third-most home runs in baseball (91 total, 1.4 per game).
+- Mets pitchers combine to surrender 93 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- Scherzer (5-2) gets the starting nod for the Mets in his 11th start of the season.
-He's put together a 3.71 ERA in 53 1/3 innings pitched, with 58 strikeouts.
+- Verlander (2-3) gets the starting nod for the Mets in his eighth start of the season.
+He's put together a 4.85 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- In his most recent appearance on Wednesday, the righty threw 5 2/3 innings against the Atlanta Braves, allowing five earned runs while surrendering 11 hits.
+- In his most recent time out on Thursday, the right-hander went three innings against the Atlanta Braves, allowing four earned runs while surrendering seven hits.

-- The 38-year-old has put together a 3.71 ERA and 9.8 strikeouts per nine innings in 10 games this season, while allowing a batting average of .244 to his opponents.
+- The 40-year-old has a 4.85 ERA and 7.6 strikeouts per nine innings across seven games this season, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.